 We used a little trick to create even shapes.
 Just cut away the top third of the potato and then punch a cookie cutter into it and remove the bits around the cookie cutter with a knife.
 It works best with big potatoes and small cookie cutters.

 Once everything is removed carefully lift off the cookie cutter and you have a beautiful stamp.
 We used our stamps to make a card for our new little cousin and niece Mia in Australia.

 These Muffins are perfect for birthday parties, school and kindergarten festivities or just to have with friends or family when they come over for a coffee.
 They contain less sugar than most other muffins and thanks to the sour cream they taste very light and fluffy.

 I always use frozen raspberries, because they contain their shape.
 If you like you can substitute some of the sour cream with yogurt or mascarpone.
 Or, if you live in a country where it is available you can use some quark, which works really well.
-When using this recipe I often end up with to much batter which I then fill into a miniature spring form to make a cute little cake for my children.

 Easy Raspberry Muffins: